Articles

 How to Access Landchecker Flood Zone Map & Overlay Data

-Visualise flood data in map-view by selecting the flood filer in ‘due diligence’.
+Visualise flood data in map-view by selecting Hazards under Planning Layers on the left-hand menu.
 A visual reading of this data is easy to interpret, even for the untrained eye.

-You can turn on the contours to see how flood levels are affected by the surrounding terrain and get a feel for how this may shape future flooding events.
+You can turn on the contours or topography to see how flood levels are affected by the surrounding terrain and get a feel for how this may shape future flooding events.

 Next Steps: